zhiqiangf/eco-gotests/tests/sriov/README.md

 - Tests clean up resources after completion
 - DPDK tests require specific hardware support and may be skipped on unsupported platforms
 - Comprehensive stability checks prevent test flakiness from races with operator reconciliation
+- All tests now include comprehensive logging for better observability and troubleshooting